Eliobot/custom-circuitpython/HOW-TO-BUILD.md

 # Build CircuitPython for Eliobot

+Eliobot need 2 different builds of CircuitPython, one for that flash with repl ON and one for that flash with repl OFF.

+Repl on for flashing from the web interface and repl off for flashing from the mass storage with Eliobot-Programmer.

 1. Read the [CircuitPython BUILDING.md](BUILDING.md) guide and follow the instructions to build CircuitPython.

 2. before the "make BOARD" step of the build process, go to "ports/espressif/esp-idf/" and run :